ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/genealogy.md

 </div>
 </figure>

-The original Mills family home built by Timothy Mills still exists today "to exhibit the artwork of regional and national artists.
-The arts council also holds art classes and special events for residents of all ages." ([Mills Pond Gallery](https://www.millspondgallery.org/))
+The original Mills Homestead, now more commonly called the Mills Pond House, built by Timothy Mills and added onto by William Wickham Mills, still exists today "to exhibit the artwork of regional and national artists.
+The arts council also holds art classes and special events for residents of all ages." ([Mills Pond Gallery](https://www.millspondgallery.org/), millspondgallery.org.)
+The Mills Pond District, which includes nine buildings, the Mills Pond House among them, was added to the National Register of Historic Places in 1973. ([Mills Pond District (St. James, New York)](https://en.wikipedia.org/wiki/Mills_Pond_District_(St._James,_New_York)), wikipedia.org.)

 {{% fig "mills-pond-house-1" /%}}